veniamin-ilmer/veniamin-ilmer.github.io/about.md

 I am lucky that my childhood interest in programming has given me a strong diverse career.
 I recognize that a lot of my, and probably most other people's, success is due to luck.
 Sure, my skillset has definitely developed over time, but a lot of lucky things helped me get here.
 It makes me feel bad about everyone else who was not as lucky.

 I feel college was useful for a degree, but it hardly provided any educational value.
 I feel I missed out on sustaining friendships from college, simply by not asking for their phone numbers.
 I only realized this later in life, and regret it.
-I attempt to keep in touch with a few remaining contacts from previous jobs, but it is hard to maintain contact.
+I attempt to keep in touch with a few remaining contacts from previous jobs, but it is hard to maintain the long distance communication.

 I think people usually have good intentions for everything they do.
 Unfortunately conflicts of interest may cause people to logically go against their good intentions, simply to get more money/power.
 As a consequence, I have trust issues with doctors, dentists, lawyers, car mechanics, and anyone else who I would pay to do things for me, that I can't really verify myself.
 For such things, I can only trust my close friends.
 I am lucky my wife is a doctor.
 I will trust her word over anyone elses.